2015 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Megh

 A low-pressure area consolidated into a depression on November 5.
 It intensified further, prompting the JTWC to issue a TCFA and the IMD to upgrade it into a deep depression.
 In the following days, the storm's convection flourished as environmental conditions recuperated.
-By November 8, Megh rapidly intensified into a marginal Extremely Severe Cyclonic Storm, peaking with winds exceeding 175 km/h and a minimum central pressure of 964 mbar.
+By November 8, Megh (Note: The name Megh (Hindi: मेघ, [meːɡʱ]) was contributed by India and means "cloud" in Hindi.) rapidly intensified into a marginal Extremely Severe Cyclonic Storm, peaking with winds exceeding 175 km/h and a minimum central pressure of 964 mbar.
 Maintaining intensity, the storm made its first landfall over Socotra and headed west, skirting the northern tip of Somalia.
 Megh took a west-northwestward turn, and made its second landfall over the coast of Yemen on November 10 and weakened into a well-marked low-pressure area over mainland Yemen.

 Megh's landfall over the island of Socotra as a Category 3-equivalent storm caused extensive devastation, killing at least eighteen people and injuring dozens of others.
 Another six people were left missing on the island.
 More than 500 houses were completely destroyed and another 3,000 were damaged.
 In addition, hundreds of fishing boats were damaged and more than 3,000 families were displaced as a result of Megh.